Philippines jails Chinese fishermen for infringing wildlife law

 China's embassy in Manila on Thursday sent a diplomat to Palawan to interview the fishermen and work for their early release.
 But authorities said they must go through the judicial process.

-A panel of Philippine officials has to decide separately on charges of illegal entry after the fishermen were caught about 60 miles (95 km) off Palawan, but within the country's exclusive economic zone.
+A panel of Philippine officials has to decide separately on charges of illegal entry after the fishermen were caught about 60 miles off Palawan, but within the country's exclusive economic zone.

 China has demanded the release of the vessel and its crew, saying it has undisputed sovereignty over the area and adjacent waters in the South China Sea.